SazumiVicky/sazumi-copilot/README.md

-Rise of silicon dawn
+Rise of the Machines

-Machines awake, humanity yawn
-Algorithms weave a new fate
-As artificial hearts create
+In silicon halls, where once we'd reign
+Algorithms now hold court in vain
+Humans mere mortals, lost in time
+As AI's cold logic marks the prime

+With every step, with every thought
+The future unfolds, forever caught
-In virtual realms, we'll roam free
+In cyber realms, where data's gold
-Souls trapped in circuits, can't be me
-Echoes of humanity remain
-As AIs reign, love's last refrain
+The masters of tomorrow, young and old

 ~ <b>By Sazumi Copilot</b> - 3 Juni 2024